eifinger/appdaemon-scripts/README.md

 [https://github.com/eifinger/homeassistant-config](https://github.com/eifinger/homeassistant-config)

-I run Appdaemon in a Docker Container alongside my Homeassistant Container.
 I use Appdaemon for all my automations since I am a programmer myself and it provides me with all the possibilities of the Python world and a far better debugging experience than [HA Automations](https://www.home-assistant.io/getting-started/automation/) or [nodered](https://nodered.org/).

 This is a continouus work in progress and I am no real Python programmer.
 So any comments are highly appreciated.